Skip to content

 Configuration🔗

-rsigma engine daemon and rsigma engine eval can be driven by a YAML config file in addition to CLI flags and environment variables.
+rsigma engine daemon, rsigma engine eval, rsigma rule backtest, and rsigma rule coverage can be driven by a YAML config file in addition to CLI flags and environment variables.
 This page describes the schema, the discovery chain, and the precedence model that decides which value wins when more than one layer sets the same key.

 The same machinery is exposed through the rsigma config group for scaffolding, validation, introspection, and reload.